polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 curl -fsSL https://raw.githubusercontent.com/paritytech/smart-contracts-devcontainer/main/.devcontainer/fetch-devcontainer.sh | bash -s --
 ```

+> GitHub enforces a rate limit per hour.
+If you run into this, just follow the Hardhat path shown in the next section.

 ### 📚 Solidity Development Environments

 There are multiple development environments already available for Polkadot smart contract development.
 Here are some of the most popular ones:

-- 🖥️ [**Polkadot Remix IDE**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/remix/) - a web-based IDE that allows you to write, test, and deploy smart contracts directly in your browser.
-It's integrated with compatible chains: you can deploy right from the browser

-- ⚒️ [**Hardhat**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins
+- ⭐ **[RECOMMENDED]** [**Hardhat**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins.

 - 🤠 [**Foundry**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/foundry/) - a smart contract development toolchain that manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the contracts.